jose-tapia/RubikCube/README.md

 To determine which constant could be a good option as a divisor to don't overestimate the cost of the solution, few functions were implemented in Experiments.py and analyzed in Statistics.py using an ANOVA test.

+As well, in the folder Experiments, the results of the experiments can be found.

 ### Further improvements
 As attempts to improve the results obtained by the project, the following ideas can be considered:
  - Implement a bidirectional search (See BidirectionalSearch.py for two attempts of this idea)